-As a "rule of thumb," when fogging indoors, your metering valve setting should never exceed 4.
-Also, the operator must maintain at least eight (8) feet of clearance between the discharge end of the machine and the target being fogged.
+As a "rule of thumb." when fogging indoors, your metering valve setting should never exceed 4.
+If your machine is equipped with fixed orifices instead of a metering valve, use the #36 orifice fitting as a maximum indoor rate.
+ALSO, the operator must maintain at least 2.4 meters (8 feet) of clearance between the discharge end of the machine and the target being fogged.